9 questions about the missing Titanic submersible, answered

 So while we know where the oceans are, and their surface is mapped with satellites, the depths are still just roughly estimated.
 We have a better understanding of Mars’s geography than we do of the ocean’s.

-As for the rescue, the OceanGate submersible only has sonar to rely on — and that’s if their technology is working.
-(The New York Times reported that it’s unclear whether the Titan even has an acoustic homing beacon.) —Izzie Ramirez
+As for the rescue, the OceanGate submersible only had sonar to rely on — and that’s if their technology was working.
+(The New York Times reported that it’s unclear whether the Titan even had an acoustic homing beacon.)
+According to Rear Adm.
+Mauger, the implosion of the Titan “would have generated significant broadband sound down there that the sonar buoys would have picked up.”
+Listening devices that were dropped in the general area Monday allegedly did not catch any implosion sounds, the US Coast Guard said.
+However, the Wall Street Journal reported late Thursday evening that the US Navy had heard what could have been an implosion sound in the hours soon after the Titan went out of contact. —Izzie Ramirez

 7. How dangerous is deep sea tourism?

 In most cases, folks who aren’t experts in deep-sea exploration aren’t ending up down near the sea floor.
 And if they are, usually they’re accompanied or trained by people who know how to operate deep-sea machinery and what to do in emergency situations.
-That’s what makes this particular incident with OceanGate precarious — generally, deep sea equipment has several, redundant failsafes to protect the people inside.
+That’s what made this particular incident with OceanGate precarious — generally, deep-sea equipment has several redundant failsafes to protect the people inside.

-Because deep sea exploration trips are so expensive, there are limited ways to get on one.
-You can be conducting government-funded research, have extremely wealthy benefactors (or are wealthy yourself), or be contracted as an employee of an industry that’s operating in the depths.
+Because deep-sea exploration trips are so expensive, there are limited ways to get on one.
+You can be conducting government-funded research, have extremely wealthy benefactors (or be wealthy yourself), or be contracted as an employee of an industry that’s operating in the depths.
 In the research arena, that’s improved loads.
 Just earlier this month, a Florida scientist — nicknamed “Dr. Deep Sea” — broke the world record for living underwater the longest.
 He stayed in a subaquatic compound for 100 days.

 But it hasn’t always been so safe.
 And safety, of course, is dependent on the infrastructure and systems around an individual.
 In 1983, a team of saturation divers for Byford Dolphin, a semi-submersible oil rig in the North Sea, experienced a terrible accident.
 The diving bell, or the structure that maintains pressure to keep divers safe, released before a connecting chamber’s doors were entirely closed, instantaneously decompressing the area.
 Three of the divers died instantly, with the nitrogen in their bodies erupting, “boiling” into gas.
 Another was sucked through an opening — his internal organs scattered onto the deck after being torn from his body.